 Useful guides for varnishing

 How should I apply your brush-on Matte Varnish?

 We recommend a synthetic bristle brush which you don't use for color or mediums.
 Keep it reserved just for varnishing and wash it out really well with warm water and soap, once finished.

 Is it possible to create a custom satin varnish?

-Yes, you can intermix our High Gloss, Gloss, Satin and Matte Varnishes to create your perfect level of sheen.
+Yes, you can mix our High Gloss, Gloss, Satin and Matte Varnishes to create your perfect level of sheen.
 The formulas are all compatible - just make sure you don't mix them vigorously as you may capture air bubbles and cause a cloudy effect.